no00ne/KDD2025-main/Readme.md

 Data Files:

-1. **flows.npy**: Human mobility data with a shape of D × T × N × F. The time interval is 15 minutes, so use --interval = 4 in run.py.
+1. **flows.npy**: Human mobility data with a shape of D × T × N × F. The time interval is 15 minutes here, so we use --interval = 4 in run.py.
 2. **odmetrics_sparse_tensors.pk**: Normalized Origin-Destination (OD) data with a shape of D × T × N × N.
 3. **prev_treats_sum.npy**: Public event features in our research area, with a shape of D × T × N × scores (10 scores in our research).
 This file includes historical event features.
 4. **post_treats_sum.npy**: Public event features in our research area, with a shape of D × T × N × scores (10 scores in our research).
 This file considers only predictable future public events.